 Written by Lycia Rodrigues In 2017, Solange and I connected about expanding our caregiver support in the Saanich Peninsula.
 We were thrilled to have her as our volunteer bringing expertise in creating meaningful support for caregivers.
 I was impressed with Solange’s determination to reach out to the local health care providers and make sure caregivers […]

-Twenty-eight percent of Canadians are balancing unpaid family or friend caregiving with work.
-While the role of caregiving is rewarding, as you support the person you love and care for, the strains of caregiving can take its toll.
-Furthermore, 25% of caregivers have reported a change in their employment experience (since becoming caregivers) including: Turning […]
+Twenty-eight percent of Canadians are balancing unpaid caregiving for family or friends with work.
+While caregiving can be rewarding as you support the person you love and care for, the strains of caregiving can take a toll.
+Furthermore, 25% of caregivers have reported a change in their employment experience since becoming caregivers, including: Turning down […]